The Western Express: Texas Willie Nelson

 Later the same year, Nelson moved to Portland, Oregon.
 He was hired by KVAN in Vancouver, Washington, where he hosted the show from 13:30 to 14:30.
 Nelson removed his singing from the format, and limited himself to only play records.
 While he was off-the-air, Nelson sold airtime for publicity on his show.
 Dubbed, "Wee Willie Nelson" and "Texas Willie Nelson", he started to make public appearances.
 Due to his high popularity, Nelson's time slot was changed to 10:00 – 14:00, becoming the most listened radio personality on the Portland-Vancouver area.

 In February 1957, Nelson used the studios of the radio make his first recordings.
 He cut his original "No Place for Me", along with Leon Payne's "Lumberjack".
 Upon sending the recordings to Starday Records in Houston, Texas, he sold the records pressed under the "Willie Nelson label" on The Western Express.
 Nelson also made extra profits by promoting other acts on the air, while he earned US$40 a week.

 Nelson met and interviewed on his show publicist and songwriter Mae Boren Axton.
 After expressing his admiration for Boren, Nelson played for her on his reel-tape recorder the work in progress of his original "Family Bible" to know her opinion.
 Impressed, Axton encouraged Nelson to continue to pursue his songwriting career by going to Nashville.
 By this time, and due to his high popularity, Nelson demanded a raise that was denied by the station.
 He quit the show soon after.
 The Western Express was cancelled and KVAN later changed its programming format from country music to the newborn rockabilly.
-Nelson left the radio business, focusing in his recordings and live performances.
+Nelson left the radio business, focusing on his recordings and live performances.